IceHe/lib/snips/books/designing-data-intensive-applications.md

 Each segment has its own in-memory hash table, _mapping keys to file offsets._

-- _In order to find the value for a key, we first check the most recent segment’s hash map; if the key is not present we check the second-most-recent segment, and so on._
+- _In order to find the value for a key, we first check the most recent segment's hash map; if the key is not present we check the second-most-recent segment, and so on._
-- _The merging process keeps the number of segments small, so lookups don’t need to check many hash maps._
+- _The merging process keeps the number of segments small, so lookups don't need to check many hash maps._

 _Some of the_ issues that are important in a real implementation _are :_

 - File format
     CSV is not the best format for a log.
-It’s faster and simpler to use a binary format that first encodes the length of a string in bytes, followed by the raw string (without need for escaping).
+It's faster and simpler to use a binary format that first encodes the length of a string in bytes, followed by the raw string (without need for escaping).
 - Deleting records
     If you want to delete a key and its associated value, you have to append a special deletion record to the data file (sometimes called a tombstone).
 When log seg‐ ments are merged, the tombstone tells the merging process to discard any previ‐ ous values for the deleted key.
 - Crash recovery
     If the database is restarted, the in-memory hash maps are lost.
-In principle, you can restore each segment’s hash map by reading the entire segment file from beginning to end and noting the offset of the most recent value for every key as you go along.
+In principle, you can restore each segment's hash map by reading the entire segment file from beginning to end and noting the offset of the most recent value for every key as you go along.
 However, that might take a long time if the segment files are large, which would make server restarts painful.
-Bitcask speeds up recovery by storing a snapshot of each segment’s hash map on disk, which can be loaded into mem‐ ory more quickly.
+Bitcask speeds up recovery by storing a snapshot of each segment's hash map on disk, which can be loaded into mem‐ ory more quickly.
 - Partially written records
     The database may crash at any time, including halfway through appending a record to the log.
 Bitcask files include checksums, allowing such corrupted parts of the log to be detected and ignored.
 - Concurrency control
     As writes are appended to the log in a strictly sequential order, a common imple‐ mentation choice is to have only one writer thread.
 Data file segments are append-only and otherwise immutable, so they can be read concurrently by multiple threads.

-_Why don’t you update the file in place, overwriting the old value with the new value?
+_Why don't you update the file in place, overwriting the old value with the new value?
 But_ an **append-only design** turns out to be good for several reasons:

 - Appending and segment merging are sequential write operations, which are generally much faster than random writes, especially on magnetic spinning-disk hard drives.
 - _Concurrency and crash recovery are much simpler if segment files are append-only or immutable._